Average number of students offered a place per year

 The Chapel community is diverse and welcoming, providing discussions, bible studies and social events as well as traditional and informal styles of worship.
 Some Downing theologians take an active part in the life of the Chapel, while others prefer to take a break from the world of religion in their spare time.

-Religious Studies A-Level is not required.
-The course will be of interest to those who have studied History, English Literature, Classical Civilisation and especially Philosophy and Ethics at A-Level.
+Religious Studies A-Level (or equivalent) is not required.
+The course will be of interest to those who have studied History, English Literature, Classical Civilisation and especially Philosophy and Ethics.

 Many of those who enjoy Philosophy A-Level should be considering Theology, Religion, and Philosophy of Religion and not just Philosophy at Cambridge.
 Students who have studied the sciences or mathematics are also welcome to apply.
 We are looking for students who have the potential to be excellent scholars, rather than people who have already acquired any particular forms of belief or knowledge about religion.